NannyML/nannyml/docs/glossary.rst

         In the absence of targets performance in the analysis period can be estimated.

         NannyML needs the period information to understand which data it can use as a reference to compare other periods by.
-        This is contained in the :tarm:`Partition Column`.
+        This is contained in the :term:`Partition Column`.

         .. warning::
             We currently only support the following partition column values: ``reference`` and ``analysis``.